SadiqKhan-Dev/ramadan-coding-nights/Assignment/pakistani-joke-generator/README.md

 http://127.0.0.1:8000/docs
 ```

 🎉 That’s it!
-Your Simple API is ready to use 🚀
+Your Pakistani Joke Generator API is ready to use 🚀